EdikoCruz/SteamWorld-Heist-Modding/Mods/README.md

 # SWHModding

-A mod collection for SteamWorld Heist tested with the GoG 2.1 version and provided translation to English, French, Spanish, and Portuguese.
+A mod collection for SteamWorld.

 **Caution!
 Before using the mods, create a backup of the save game.
 The game will add the mod to the save game, likewise any DLC, and you will not be able to use them without the modding.**